xMedox/NeonEngine/README.md

 - The x-Axis rotation of the LookComponent is now properly limited
 - Renamed the inputKey method to getInputKey, the inputKeyDown method to getInputKeyDown and the inputKeyUp method to getInputKeyUp
 - You can now set the InputKeys and the speed of the PlayerComponent
+- The Texture class now supports hdr files
+- The Skybox class now only takes in one file